 Wharton is a tiny village located in the state of Ohio.
 With a population of 321 people and just one neighborhood, Wharton is the 731st largest community in Ohio.
-Much of the housing stock in Wharton was built prior to World War II, making it one of the older and more historic villages in the country.
+Wharton has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 When you are in Wharton, you'll notice that it is more blue-collar than most other communities in America.
 68.48% of Wharton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Wharton is a village of production and manufacturing workers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Wharton who work in office and administrative support (7.07%), food service (5.43%), and sales jobs (4.35%).

-Overall, Wharton’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Wharton’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Wharton is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Wharton doesn't have a public transportation system that people use for their commute.

 The per capita income in Wharton in 2022 was $25,571, which is lower middle income relative to Ohio and the nation.
 This equates to an annual income of $102,284 for a family of four.
 However, Wharton contains both very wealthy and poor people as well.